ODOT-PTS/odot-pts.github.io/docs/about.md

 These inconsistencies in the availability, format, and quality of ridership data make it very difficult (if not impossible) entities with an interest in multi-agency transit networks to make effective and informed decisions.
 Regional governments, researchers, policymakers and transit agencies themselves don't have an easy way to collect, store, share, report, and analyze their ridership data.

-GTFS-ride was developed to provide a comprehensive (yet flexible) public transit ridership data standard.
+GTFS-ride provides a comprehensive (yet flexible) public transit ridership data standard.
 It was designed to improve the processes of ridership data collection, management, reporting, and analysis.
 Web-based software tools have been developed to support the core functionality of GTFS-ride.

 ## GTFS-ride project report.